This page was updated on September 22, 2015

 many people with cats looking to adopt greyhounds.
 If you do not have cats, we ask

-that you only consider adopting a dog that is not cat friendly.
+that you only consider adopting a dog that is not cat trainable.
 These dogs need

 homes just as much as the cat friendly dogs and we ask your help in reserving the cat